bentonperet/Saga/Saga Pryor DC/Basis of Design/7BOD - Electrical (CSI Div 26).md

 ### 1.1 Project Summary

-This Basis of Design defines the electrical infrastructure for a two-hall, 20,000 SF data center with an ultimate IT load of **22 MW** and a total facility load of approximately **30 MW**.
+This Basis of Design defines the electrical infrastructure for a two-hall, 20,000 SF data center with an ultimate IT load of **24 MW** and a total facility load of approximately **38.4 MW**.
 The system is designed to meet Tier III standards, providing N+1 component redundancy and dual-path redundancy for all critical loads.

 The electrical backbone is a self-healing 13.8 kV dual-ring MV distribution with 8 RMU switchgear and SCADA-controlled automated switching, enabling concurrent maintainability of any transformer or electrical component.
 The 13.8 kV common bus allows for flexible integration of utility power, backup generators, solar arrays, and battery energy storage systems.

 **Key Infrastructure:**
 - Customer-owned 161 kV substation with 2×35 MVA transformers (N+1 redundancy)
 - Self-healing 13.8 kV dual-ring distribution (8 RMUs, SCADA-controlled) providing path redundancy
+- Medium voltage switchboards at 13.8 kV (count TBD)
-- 9×4.0 MW diesel generators @ 13.8 kV (N+1 for 30 MW facility load)
+- 16×3.6 MW diesel generators @ 13.8 kV (N+1 for 38.4 MW facility load, phased in 6MW blocks)
-- 11×3,500 kVA LV transformers, 13.8kV/480V (N+1 redundancy with concurrent maintainability)
+- LV transformers, 13.8kV/480V (3.5 MVA, N+1 redundancy with concurrent maintainability) **[SIZE CONFIRMATION NEEDED]**
-- N+1 UPS architecture: 23 modular UPS units (1,250 kVA each) at Phase 4, with path redundancy from MV dual-ring
+- N+1 UPS architecture: Modular UPS units (1,250 kVA each) with path redundancy from MV dual-ring
-- Prefabricated Power Delivery Modules (PDMs) for accelerated schedule
+- 16 Electrical Houses (E-Houses): Prefabricated power delivery buildings (4 per 6MW block)

 ### 1.2 Design Philosophy